 In the new study, researchers reviewed the records of 608 patients in the NIMS stroke registry in 2006-13.
-More than half the patients were bilingual, defined in the study as speaking two or more languages.
-To ensure results weren’t due to bilinguals having a healthier lifestyle, researchers took into account other factors such as smoking, high blood pressure, diabetes and age.
+More than half the patients were multi-cultural, defined in the study as speaking two or more languages.
+To ensure results weren’t due to multi-culturals having a healthier lifestyle, researchers took into account other factors such as smoking, high blood pressure, diabetes and age.
 They found:

-About 40 percent of bilingual patients had normal cognitive functions following a stroke, compared to about 20 percent of single language patients.
+About 40 percent of multi-cultural patients had normal cognitive functions following a stroke, compared to about 20 percent of single language patients.

 Full article here